17 Perfect Things to Do in Prague in Winter [2024-2025]

 While in the summer, you’ll find Prague locals practically glued to their seats in the outdoor beer gardens throughout the city, Prague in winter is definitely more indoor-oriented — though generally with just as much beer.

-The Czech Republic is best known for creating pilsener, a pale lager which is now one of the most common types of beer you’ll find around the world, just done not nearly as well.
+Pilsner is pale lager which is now one of the most common types of beer you’ll find around the world… just done not nearly as well.
+And there’s nothing like drinking a Pilsner Urquell (the original pilsner) straight from the tank, less than 100 kilometers from where it was brewed!

 A sign in cursive handwriting at a bar in Prague telling the visitors that this is the original tap where the first Pilsner Urquell was ever poured.

-I’m a sucker for nostalgia and history, so my favorite is U Pinkasu, where the first Pilsner Urquell was tapped — see the sign above!
+There are countless bars and taprooms you can go to experience about Czech beer firsthand.
+I’m a sucker for nostalgia and history, so my favorite is U Pinkasů, the restaurant where the first Pilsner Urquell was tapped — see the sign above!

+Note that a properly poured Pilsner has a lot more foam than you’re probably used to… about 3 fingers or 2 inches of foam.
 This is the mark of a correctly poured beer so don’t make a fool of yourself by complaining!
-Just try it – it’s absolutely delicious.
+Just try it — it’s absolutely delicious.

 Visit the Czech Beer Museum.